How Does Car Rental Insurance Work in New Zealand?

 Supplemental Liability Protection

-Buying this insurance assures you are covered for costs to others in an accident you cause in the rental.
+Buying this insurance assures you are covered for costs of injury to others in an accident.
 Note that car hire companies are mandated to offer the minimum level of liability insurance required by states.
 Although this does not give enough protection in case a serious accident occurs.

 Personal Accident Insurance